-- a.
-Right-click the managed system, then select Release Management > Check for Updates.
-Alternately, you can also select the Manage tab, then click Update Manager > Check for Updates. - b.
-Select the type of update, then click OK.
+- Right-click the managed system, and then click Release Management > Check for Updates.
+Alternatively, you can also select the Manage tab, and then click Update Manager > Check for Updates. - b.
+Select the type of update, and then click OK.
 The Job Scheduler window opens.
 Select either Run or Schedule. - c.
 Click Check for updates to run or schedule a check for new updates.
-When the check for updates completes, the updates needed by the host will be displayed in the table. - d.
-If your management server does not have a connection to the Internet, you can download updates from this IBM Web site: www.ibm.com/eserver/support/fixes/fixcentral. - 1) On the Fix Central page: - a) From the Product Group drop-down list, select SDMC. - b) Identify the machine type/model number and current firmware level of your host.
-To identify the machine type, model number, and current firmware of your host, right-click the host and select Show Installed Updates. - c) From the Installed Version drop-down list, select your current version. - d) from the Platform drop-down list, select All. - 2) Click Continue.
+When the check for updates is completed, the updates needed by the host are displayed in the table. - d.
+If your management server does not have a connection to the Internet, you can download updates from this IBM Web site: www.ibm.com/eserver/support/fixes/fixcentral. - 1) On the Fix Central page: - a) From the Product Group, click SDMC. - b) Identify the machine type and model and the current firmware level of your host.
+To identify the machine type, model, and current firmware of your host, right-click the host and click Show Installed Updates. - c) From the Installed Version list, select your current version. - d) From the Platform list, click All. - 2) Click Continue.
 The Identify Fixes page is displayed.
-It will process a list of fixes to download.
-Once the list of fixes is gathered, the Select fixes and download method window opens. - 3) Select the fix Group that you would like to download.
-Also, make sure that the "Include prerequisites and co-requisite fixes (you can de-select the ones you don't need later)" option and the "Download using Download Director" option at the bottom of the page are selected.
+It processes a list of fixes to download.
+After the list of fixes is gathered, the Select fixes and download method window opens. - 3) Select the fix group that you want to download.
+Also, make sure that the Include prerequisites and co-requisite fixes (you can de-select the ones you don't need later) option and the Download using Download Director option at the bottom of the page are selected.
 Click Continue.
-The Select Fixes page is displayed and transitions to the Agree to terms and conditions page. - 4) Select I agree if you agree to the terms and conditions.
-The Download files using Download SDMC page is displayed. - 5) Select Download Now to start the download of the update. - 6) Copy the update to the management server and unzip the update to a local directory that is close to the root directory. - 7) Use the update manager Import updates task to import the updates.
-On the Import Updates page in the Path field, specify the local directory path that contains the files that were unpacked and click OK. - 8) After the import is complete, return to the Update SDMC page. - e.
-Select all updates in the table, and then select the Install button to start the install wizard. - 6.
+The Select Fixes page is displayed and its changes to the Agree to terms and conditions page. - 4) Select I agree if you agree to the terms and conditions.
+The Download files using Download SDMC page is displayed. - 5) Click Download Now to start the download of the update. - 6) Copy the update to the management server and unzip the update to a local directory that is close to the root directory. - 7) Use the update manager Import updates task to import the updates.
+On the Import Updates page in the Path field, specify the local directory path that contains the files that were unpacked and click OK. - 8) After the import is completes, return to the Update SDMC page. - e.
+Select all updates in the table, and then click Install to start the install wizard. - 6.
 Power on your host system.
-To power on your host system by using the SDMC, right-click the host and then select Power on. - 7.
+To power on your host system by using the SDMC, right-click the host and select Operations >Power on. - 7.
 Optional: Prepare the host for creating virtual servers.
-If this is a new host, or if this host does not yet have virtual servers created, do the following to prepare this host for creating virtual servers: - a.
-Configure the system with a single full system virtual server. - b.
-Ensure that your hardware placement in the racks matches your system plan. - c.
+If this is a new host or if this host does not yet have virtual servers created, complete the following to prepare this host for creating virtual servers: - a.
+Configure the system with a single, full-system virtual server. - b.
+Ensure that your hardware placement in the racks matches your system plan.

+- c.
 Activate the virtual server and verify that the physical adapters are connected and reporting to the server. - d.
-Ensure that your components are running properly, then delete the full system virtual server. - 8.
+Ensure that your components are running correctly, and then delete the full system virtual server. - 8.
 Create multiple virtual servers.
-For more information about creating virtual servers, see Creating virtual servers.

-9. Install operating systems on the virtual servers you created, then update the operating systems as needed.
+For more information about creating virtual servers, see Creating virtual servers. - 9.
+Install operating systems on the virtual servers you created, and then update the operating systems as needed.